-Students who arrive in school after their allotted start time without sufficient cause will be issued with a 30-minute same day late detention after school and parents/carers notified by text message.
-Failure to attend this detention will result in a visit to the Reset room.
+Students who arrive in school after 9.00am without sufficient cause will be issued with a 60-minute same day late detention after school and families notified by text message.
+Failure to attend this detention will result in a visit to the Lesson removal room.